napframework/nap/docs/doxygen/markdown/04_scene.md

 ### The Instance {#component_instance} ###

 When calling [loadFile()](@ref nap::ResourceManager::loadFile()) the perspective camera component is created as part of the 'CameraEntity'.
-On [init()](@ref nap::ComponentInstance::init()) the camera component is able to access the transform because the dependency to the transform was setup correctly.
 NAP will now attempt to to create the run time counterpart (instance) of the PerspCameraComponent: a PerspCameraComponentInstance.
-But we haven't created that object yet:
+To create the instance part of a new component derive your class from [ComponentInstance](@ref nap::ComponentInstance):

 ~~~~~~~~~~~~~~~{.cpp}
 class NAPAPI PerspCameraComponentInstance : public ComponentInstance